Guiana Island (South America)

-The Guiana Island is a region located in the northeastern portion of South America, comprising a vast landmass encircled by both seawater and rivers.
+Guiana Island (Brazilian Portuguese: Ilha das Guianas or Ilha da Guiana) is a region located in the northeastern portion of South America, comprising a vast landmass encircled by both seawater and rivers.

 Geography

-The Guiana Island exhibits a distinctive geographical configuration.
+Guiana Island exhibits a distinctive geographical configuration.
 A fluvial capture event has resulted in a natural bifurcation of the upper Orinoco, known as the Casiquiare canal.
-This canal diverts part of the Orinoco's flow into the Rio Negro, a major tributary of the Amazon River.
+This river diverts part of the Orinoco's flow into the Rio Negro, a major tributary of the Amazon River.
 As a result, the landmass encompassing the Brazilian states of Amapá and Roraima, much of Amazonas and Pará, eastern Venezuela (east of the Orinoco), and the entirety of Guyana, Suriname, and French Guiana constitutes a singular fluvial-maritime island.

 Geology

 Geologically, the perimeter largely coincides with the extent of the Guiana Shield, one of the three cratonic formations of the South American Plate.
 However, it excludes the shield's western portion, known as the Vaupés Arch (or Vaupés Swell), which lies outside the fluvial boundaries.
 Conversely, the island's southern limit incorporates not the shield itself but the adjacent Amazonian Sedimentary Basin—a massive downwarp filled with Cenozoic sediments, often referred to as the Amazon Lowlands.
 This low-lying plain is drained by the Amazon River and its tributaries, whose courses form the southern hydrological boundary of the island.